kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

     -f PostgreSQL "PG:dbname='cs224w_db' host='localhost' port='5432' user='vagrant'" \
     /home/vagrant/CS224W_LIDAR/assets/local_authority_boundaries/local_authority_boundaries_york.gpkg

-This example works with the provide file snippets for York.
-Make sure to adapt the filenames to adequately, when running the setup with the entire datasets.
-Note, that instead of file format gpkg, .shp files could also be imported with the same command.
+Note: This example works with the provided file snippets for York.
+Make sure to adapt the filenames when running the setup for other AoIs.
+Instead of the .gpkg format, .shp files could also be imported with the same command.

 See here for a description of input parameters: https://postgis.net/workshops/postgis-intro/loading_data.html

+TODO: What happens after I have added the data to the database?

 ### Connect PyCharm Interpreter with Singularity Container: